gitname/sediment-api/README.md

    whose `Study_Code` and `Sample_ID` (together) match those of an existing sample, crashes the parser (since the `pymongo.errors.BulkWriteError` exception is not being caught).
 That exception is raised because the MongoDB collection has a "unique" index consisting of those two fields.
+4. Resolve the conceptual issue resulting from the existence of an API endpoint that returns a sample specified by its `Sample_ID` alone, and the absence of a unique index on that field alone.
+Currently, the database can contain multiple records having the same `Sample_ID` value, as long as they have different `Study_Code` values.